benhughes/OmniToggl/README.md

 # of-start-toggl-timer
-A omnifocus plugin to seamlessly start toggl timers from inside OmniFocus
+A omnifocus plugin to seamlessly start [Toggl](https://track.toggl.com/timer) timers from inside [OmniFocus](https://www.omnigroup.com/omnifocus/)

 ## What it does